ryyanrashid01/devdocs/docs/Deploying to Virtual Machine/Droplet Setup.md

 ### Step 3: Connect to Your Droplet

-You can connect to the droplet using SSH, either with or without a private key file, depending on how the droplet was set up.

 **a.
-If you created the droplet and added your own SSH key**, connect using:
+If you created the droplet and your SSH key is in the default location**, connect using:

 ```bash
 ssh root@your_droplet_ip
 ```

 **b.
-If someone else created the droplet and shared the private key with you**, use:
+If your private key is in a different location**, use:

 ```bash
 ssh -i /path/to/private-key root@your_droplet_ip